AxCommunity/Bys-PatchNotes/README.md

+▶️ Version 1.5 (Work In Progress): ◀️

+• Do all the cleaning only if the application detects that the USB key is properly connected, otherwise, it does nothing.

 ▶️ Version 1.4: ◀️

 • Further improvements have been made to the virtualization detection mechanism on the machine to ensure accurate reporting.